skramm/homog2d/docs/homog2d_manual.md

 ### 3.4 - Polyline

-This class holds a set of points and models an arbitrary set of joined segments.
+This class holds a set of points and models an arbitrary set of joined segments, without orientation.
 It can be either open or closed (last points joins first one).
 If closed, and if it does not intersect itself, then it can be used to model a polygon.
 It can be seen as a wrapper over a vector of points.